hardwario/website/content/blog/2019-11-12-how-do-you-diversify-teaching-at-school.en.md

 ## IoT technology in teaching physics

-The BigClown Kit allows anyone to build a smart device to **measure physical quantities**.
+The HARDWARIO Kit allows anyone to build a smart device to **measure physical quantities**.
 For example, you can show pupils how to measure:

 * air temperature;
 * atmospheric pressure;
 * light; or
 * centrifugal force.

-Every [BigClown IoT Kit](https://shop.hardwario.com/kits/) has a built-in temperature measuring module.
-Connect the box to the computer and the **classroom temperature and its changes** are immediately displayed in the freely available [BigClown Playground](/academy/what-is-bigclown-playground/) software.
+Every [HARDWARIO IoT Kit](https://shop.hardwario.com/kits/) has a built-in temperature measuring module.
+Connect the box to the computer and the **classroom temperature and its changes** are immediately displayed in the freely available [HARDWARIO Playground](/academy/what-is-bigclown-playground/) software.
 This allows your pupils to experiment with temperature and in practice check how it works.
 They will find out what happens when they put the box in a freezer, blow into it, or put it under a shining bulb.

 With the [Climate Monitor Kit](https://shop.hardwario.com/climate-monitor-kit/), pupils use the same principle to measure, for example, **luminosity or atmospheric pressure**.
 You can take the box outside or take it to the laboratory for a physics class and measure quantities under different conditions.